How to background check your online dates for free

-HOUSTON (KTRK) -- Online dating site Match.com turns 20 years old this week, opening a world of meeting strangers online.
+HOUSTON, Texas (KTRK) -- Online dating sites like Match.com and Tinder can open a world of meeting strangers online.
 Many other dating sites and apps followed, helping people find true love.

 But while some find happily ever after, others encounter dangerous, even deadly situations they might have prevented with a free background check.